CloudM-Migrate/documentation/Endpoint-Configuration-Guides/GoogleVault.md

 Google Vault is heavliy throttled by default.
 Google has options for lifiting this throttling for an additional change.

+### Chat

+By default Classic Chat History is not migrated.
+To migrate Classic Chat History as email on the destination enable the <a href="https://cloudm-migrate.github.io/documentation/Engineering-Reference/GoogleVaultSourceAO.html#chathist">Migrate Chat History</a> option.

 ### Spam

-By default SPAM is not migrated however it's possible to include SPAM by enabling <a href="https://cloudm-migrate.github.io/documentation/Engineering-Reference/GoogleVaultSourceAO.html#export-spam-emails-">Export Spam Emails</a>.
+By default SPAM is not migrated however it's possible to include SPAM by enabling the <a href="https://cloudm-migrate.github.io/documentation/Engineering-Reference/GoogleVaultSourceAO.html#export-spam-emails-">Export Spam Emails</a> option.